 Brother Long holds a bachelor’s degree from Brigham Young University in Child and Human Development with emphasized study in History and Theatre Arts.
 While at BYU, Jordan toured with the Young Theatre Company and has performed, directed, and produced in theatre at the community, college, and semi-professional level his entire life.
 Jordan has been an administrator at Liahona since 2014 where his true passion is to help students realize the true potential of a Restoration Education.
 Jordan has been teaching Drama at Liahona since 2011 and believes that theatre is crucial in helping change people’s lives.
 He is a Liahona alumnus and served as Student Body President his senior year.
-Married to Aubrey Johnson, also a former Liahona student, they are the happy parents two beautiful children.
+Married to Aubrey Johnson, also a former Liahona student, they are the happy parents of three beautiful children.
 He loves his family, his students, and Liahona.

 Principal / Accreditation

 Breanne Dedrickson attended Utah State University, where she majored in English Teaching and minored in English as a Second Language (ESL).
 She graduated from USU with a Bachelor of Science Degree and then received a Master’s degree in Educational Leadership and Policy from the University of Utah.
 Breanne taught high school English for six years and was an assistant principal for two years before joining Liahona Preparatory Academy.
 Breanne loves to learn and recently earned a K-12 Reading Endorsement through Southern Utah University.
 In addition to education, Breanne loves chocolate, the outdoors, and most of all her handsome husband, Andrew, and their sweet children, Mazie and Duke.

 Sister Apgood graduated from American Fork High-School and went on to study at Utah State University.
 She loves the mountains and going camping, hiking, four-wheeling and boating.
 She loves history and traveling.
 In 2008 she knocked off one of her all time favorite bucket list destinations by traveling to France.
 She would love to visit Greece and Jerusalem some day.
 She is the oldest of six and does a lot with her family.
 She is the proud aunt of 3 nieces and a nephew who she loves to spoil.